smimram/GETCO2022/index.md

 ## Social event

-A visit of the [musée du quai Branly](https://www.quaibranly.fr/en/) is organized.
+A visit of the [musée du quai Branly](https://www.quaibranly.fr/en/) is organized on Wednesday, June 1st.
 The bus leaves at 15h30 from EPITA, there is some free time (to visit gardens, the banks of Seine or see the Eiffel tower), and then the guided tour of the museum starts at 17h20.
 The guided tour will be in two groups, one in English and one in French.
 The bus will finally leave at 19h to the restaurant.

 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2624.859348514458!2d2.2957053158599563!3d48.86089240848423!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47e66fe0da76cf63%3A0xb7949d5df6b04424!2sMus%C3%A9e%20du%20quai%20Branly%20-%20Jacques%20Chirac!5e0!3m2!1sen!2sfr!4v1653392364516!5m2!1sen!2sfr" width="100%" height="450" style="border:0;" allowfullscreen="" loading="lazy"></iframe>